3D Printed Keyguards

 Conclusion

-If you're concerned about the 90° angles on a conventional laser- or CNC-cut keyguard, and are OK with a rougher surface texture and the lack of transparency, you might like to try a printed keyguard.
+If you're concerned about the 90° angles on a conventional laser- or CNC-cut keyguard, and are OK with the lack of transparency, you might like to try a printed keyguard.
 If you need a clear keyguard, or don't like the unfinished look of printed keyguards, you should stick with our laser-cut or CNC-routed keyguards.